PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-19 17:00:34
+Last updated: 2024-04-19 17:01:07
-Random Quote: Look, I found a rock that looks like a penis with one ball.
-It's my Lance Armstrong rock. - Piper Chapman
+Random Quote: No voting, no debate.
+It's not a democracy - it's a Rickpublic! - Summer Smith